dseeni/TechArtDemos/README.md

 Flood the UI with all possible keycombinations

-build a map between UI representation of a command and its internal xml storage representation determine a sort order for left vs right handed artists log artist sessions in photoshop and sort most used vs least used commands according to frequency reconfigure the ui to be most accessable to the artist
+Build a map between UI representation of a command and its internal xml storage representation determine a sort order for left vs right handed artists log artist sessions in photoshop and sort most used vs least used commands according to frequency reconfigure the ui to be most accessable to the artist